krowmedy/krowmedy.github.io/_posts/2023-06-21-the-time-i-stopped-drawing.md

 And at the end of the day, the essesnce of art is having the courage to express yourself.

-[^1]: It was actually called [SUPW](https://en.wikipedia.org/wiki/Socially_Useful_Productive_Work) which stood for "Socially Useful Productive Work".
+[^1]: [SUPW](https://en.wikipedia.org/wiki/Socially_Useful_Productive_Work) stood for "Socially Useful Productive Work".
 But us students called it "Some Useful Period Wasted".
 [^2]: Male teachers were called "Sir".
 Female ones were called "Ma'am".